Our Basic Philosophy

-We work hard to ensure that your experience in Sweden, Finland or Norway is as environmentally and culturally sensitive as possible, as well as to make sure that you receive the highest standards of customer service while you are there.
+We work hard to ensure that your experience with Nature Travels is as environmentally and culturally sensitive as possible, as well as to make sure that you receive the highest standards of customer service while you are there.
 For these reasons, all our providers are local, small-scale operations with a commitment to responsible tourism.

 The great majority of our experiences are accessible by public transport and we encourage you to make use of this as much as possible.
 We provide detailed guidance on how to travel to all our experiences, including how to book train and bus connections where these exist.